 There are two main types of sleep apnea.
 Obstructive sleep apnea (OSA) involves pauses or reduced breathing during sleep due to complete or partial airway blockages.
 By contrast, for people with central sleep apnea (CSA), breathing stops during sleep as a result of issues with the brain or nervous system.
-Doctors give a mixed sleep apnea diagnosis when a person shows signs of both disorders.

 Different research studies return different estimates for how many people have sleep apnea.
 Some studies suggest up to 38% of people could have OSA, with the disorder being more common in men and older adults.
 Studies of older adults have found up to 90% of men and 78% of women have OSA.
 CSA is less common, affecting only around 1% of people.
 This percentage jumps to 4% among those who report having experienced heart failure.